-Can I welcome you to the Sixth Form at Arthur Mellows Village College.
+Welcome to the Sixth Form at Arthur Mellows Village College.

-A special welcome to those of you from other schools.
+Also, a special welcome to those of you from other schools.

-It is hoped that Sixth Form students will attend the on-line Induction Programme taking place over two days, Monday 6 July 2020 and Tuesday 7 July 2020.
-At the end of the two days students will:
+We hope that all Sixth Form students will attend the Induction Programme taking place from Monday 10 July 2023 (Monday is invitation only) to Wednesday 12 July 2023.
+At the end of the programme I am sure that you will:

-- Feel excited by the opportunities ahead - Realise that we care deeply about our Sixth Form students - Understand that we will treat you differently, but more freedom brings extra responsibilities - Realise that we will make you work hard but we will give lots of opportunities for you to develop as individuals as well as arrange a lively social programme - Be looking forward to enrolment; which this year will be completed electronically online following GCSE Results day. - Be prepared for your first day on Monday 7 September 2020; lessons will commence following an assembly and extended registration with your tutor.
+- Feel excited by the opportunities ahead - Realise that we care deeply about our Sixth Form students - Understand that we will treat you differently, but expect that with more independence comes extra responsibilities - Realise that you will be expected to work hard - Appreciate that we will provide lots of opportunities for you to develop as individuals as well as arrange a lively and varied social programme - Be looking forward to enrolment; which this year will be completed electronically online following GCSE Results day - Be prepared for your first day on Tuesday 5 September 2023; lessons will commence following an assembly and extended registration with your tutor